 Innovate UK (SBRI) - SAFE (December 15 – May 16)

-The SAFE project set out to develop an innovative new product that would help clinicians prevent the escalating number of in-patient falls at hospitals.
+The SAFE project (System to Avoid Falls Events) set out to develop an innovative new product that would help clinicians prevent the escalating number of in-patient falls at hospitals.
 The criteria for the SAFE system included the functionality to monitor a patient 24/7, in variable light levels, and without intruding on patient privacy.

 The solution is a system that utilises a thermal sensor built into a Smart Monitoring Unit (SMU) installed above the patient’s bed.
 The thermal sensor only sees an outline of the patient and it does not include any patient identifiable data such as name, gender, age or race.
 The SMU is connected to a monitoring server running the SAFE analytic(al) algorithms, which processes the data from the thermal sensor to detect the patient’s position in a bed in real-time.
 Each monitoring server can control up to 100 SMUs if required.